frankschae/academic-kickstart/content/post/abstract_differentiation/index.md

 GaussNewton!(xs, x₀, p, backend=forwarddiff_backend)
 ```

-where we used that the Jacobian-vector product $f'(x)v$, i.e., the primitives of forward-mode AD, can be computed by [differentiating $f(x + hv)$ with respect to $h$ at 0](https://discourse.julialang.org/t/help-with-jacobian-vector-product-to-get-natural-gradient/51115/12).
+where we have used that the Jacobian-vector product $f'(x)v$, i.e., the primitives of forward-mode AD, can be computed by [differentiating $f(x + hv)$ with respect to $h$ at 0](https://discourse.julialang.org/t/help-with-jacobian-vector-product-to-get-natural-gradient/51115/12).

 Many AD packages, such as Zygote, have troubles with mutating functions.
 [Enzyme.jl](https://github.com/wsmoses/Enzyme.jl) is one of the exceptions.
 Additionally, it is very fast and has further improved the performance of the [adjoints implemented within the DiffEqSensitivity package](https://github.com/SciML/DiffEqSensitivity.jl/pull/427#issuecomment-866509944).